NativeScript/nativescript-dev-sass/README.md

 We love PRs!
 Check out the [contributing guidelines](CONTRIBUTING.md).
 If you want to contribute, but you are not sure where to start - look for [issues labeled `help wanted`](https://github.com/NativeScript/nativescript-dev-sass/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 ## Get Help
 Please, use [github issues](https://github.com/NativeScript/nativescript-dev-sass/issues) strictly for [reporting bugs](CONTRIBUTING.md#reporting-bugs) or [requesting features](CONTRIBUTING.md#requesting-new-features).
-For general questions and support, check out the [NativeScript community forum](https://discourse.nativescript.org/) or ask our experts in [NativeScript community Slack channel](http://developer.telerik.com/wp-login.php?action=slack-invitation).
+For general questions and support, check out [Stack Overflow](https://stackoverflow.com/questions/tagged/nativescript) or ask our experts in [NativeScript community Slack channel](http://developer.telerik.com/wp-login.php?action=slack-invitation).

 ![](https://ga-beacon.appspot.com/UA-111455-24/nativescript/nativescript-dev-sass?pixel)